 The next question you might be asking is, “Should my age impact my hairstyle?”

-Well, yes and no. While there is no “wrong” hairstyle for an aging woman, the hair is changing and some hairstyles aren’t going to work as well as others.
-Taking into account your age simply means choosing hairstyles that are flattering for greying roots or thinning hair.
+Well, yes and no. While there is no “wrong” hairstyle for an aging woman, the hair is changing, and some hairstyles aren’t going to work as well as others.
+Taking into account your age for a short hairstyle simply means choosing something flattering for you.
+The best short hairstyle will account for any age-related challenges you might experience, like greying roots or thinning hair.

 Common Hair Changes with Age

 Female pattern baldness is extremely common.
-Many people don’t realize that 40% of women are facing hair loss by age 50.
+Many people don’t realize that 40% of women face hair loss by age 50.
 This may present as a widening part or just overall thinning.

 You might notice that your hair becomes duller and more brittle with age.